 Ultimately, the greatest way for any business to avoid being accused of greenwashing is to never engage in it.
 In this regard, it is essential that ESG reporting procedures are incorporated into a comprehensive system of company-wide sustainability governance, one that is actively supported at the senior management level and is completed by the introduction of concrete guidelines and metrics for monitoring and evaluating progress.

 It’s safe to conclude sustainability has emerged as one of the reigning priorities in the mind of the investor, one that is closely aligned with the investor’s belief that a company will be profitable for the long term.
 With 80% of N100 firms across the globe now reporting on sustainability, a global framework for ESG is a question of when, not if.

 If you are looking to scale your ESG company, then look no further.
 We can assist and advise with any growth plans and align with you on your mission for a sustainable future.
-Get in touch to find out how we can help here!
+Get in touch with our ESG recruiters to find out how we can help here!